Spectrum Bandit Optimization: Introduction

 {\bf Related work.} Spectrum allocation has attracted considerable attention recently, mainly due to the increasing popularity of cognitive radio systems.
 In such systems, transmitters have to explore spectrum to find frequency bands free from primary users.
 This problem can also be formulated as a bandit problem, see e.g. \cite{lai2011,ana2010}, but is simpler than our problem (in cognitive radio systems, there are basically $c$ unknown variables, each representing the probability that a channel is free).
-Spectrum sharing problems similar to ours have been very recently investigated in \cite{radunovic2011,jain2012}.
+Spectrum sharing problems similar to ours have been very recently investigated in \cite{radunovic2011,gai2012combinatorial_TON}.
 Both aforementioned papers restrict their analysis to the case of full interference, and even in this scenario, we obtain better regret bounds.
 As far as we know, adversarial bandit problems have not been considered to model spectrum allocation issues. \\ There is a vast literature on bandit problems, both in the stochastic and adversarial settings, see \cite{bubek} for a quick survey.
 Surprisingly, there are very little work on linear bandit with discrete action space in the stochastic setting, and existing results are derived for very simple problems only, see e.g. \cite{paat2010} and references therein.
 In contrast, the problem has received more attention in the adversarial setting \cite{awerbuch2008, gyorgy2006, helmbold2009,kale2010,cesa2012}.
-The algorithm we devise yields a regret upper bound that beats all known bounds of algorithms previously proposed in the literature.